kasteway/K_nearest_Neighbors/README.md

 - Difficulty in Choosing the Right 'k': Selecting the optimal number of neighbors (k) is crucial and can be challenging.
 A value too small can be noisy and subject to the effects of outliers, while a value too large may smooth over the data's actual structure.

 - Boundary Problem: In areas where the class boundary is not well-defined, the algorithm might struggle to make accurate predictions.

 ---
+---

+### Data:

+The data set used for this analysis comes from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/73/mushroom).
+This data set includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota Family (pp. 500-525).
+Each species is identified as definitely edible, definitely poisonous, or of unknown edibility and not recommended.
+This latter class was combined with the poisonous one.
+The Guide clearly states that there is no simple rule for determining the edibility of a mushroom; no rule like ``leaflets three, let it be'' for Poisonous Oak and Ivy.

+- Dataset Characteristics -> Multivariate

+- Subject Area -> Biology

+- Associated Tasks -> Classification

+- Feature Type -> Categorical

+- Instances -> 8124

+- Features -> 22

+---

+### Tips:

+- No Model training as it uses entire data set to learn
+- Feature Scaling Required: k-NN is sensitive to the scale of the data therefore is always good to scale
+- Sensitivity to Imbalanced Data: In classification tasks, if one class is significantly more frequent than others, k-NN can be biased towards this majority class.
+- K should be odd: Difficulty in Choosing the Right 'k' use grid research
+-
+-

+---